HyunchulKim/AccSysStudy/README.md

 ## Step 4.
 Run toy MC

 * Now we would run the acceptance analyzer with different set of weighting function.
-For example, the number of toy event is 100k, we could get the 100k set of acceptance results.
+For example, the number of toy event is 100k, we could get the 100k set of acceptance results.(and plus one event which is not applied)

 * In acceptance code, please add following parts.
 (For you, I will upload the example acceptance code soon.)